 Before and After

-Emily wanted the jewelry to be fun but overall not too trendy.
+Emily wanted the custom made jewelry to be fun but overall not too trendy.
 She wanted the designs to be fun but not a design that would go out of style.

 We started off with a redesign for Emily that included tassels but Emily decided the tassels were too trendy.